Get the COMPLETE Ray Gordon Library

-(Note: Since the sites of the Fiesta Bowl and Peach Bowl would serve as the sites of the national semifinal games, the actual bowl games would in this case play host between them the top four second round losers as noted in the rotation above)
+(Note: Since the sites of the Rose Bowl and Sugar Bowl would serve as the sites of the national semifinal games, the actual bowl games would in this case play host between them the top four second round losers as noted in the rotation above)

 Notes concerning the seedings and other things for 2017-'18:

 1. After the College Football Playoff Top 25 is exhausted, as noted elsewhere the ratings in the ESPN Football Power Index are used to determine the remaining schools.